heidihuang-wav/quartz/content/Journal/2024/2024-09 Things I found interesting.md

 ## Content
 ### Bio
 - [Bioenergetic Constraints on the Evolution of Complex Life](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3996473/) by Nick Lane
-	- Interesting [Manifold market](https://manifold.markets/RobertCousineau/will-mitochondrial-endosymbiosis-be?r=SGVpZGlIdWFuZw) that arises from this: Will "mitochondrial endosymbiosis" be considered the great filter in the fermi paradox by 2050?
-I.e. could mitrochondrial endosymbiosis (rare evolutionary event) be dominant explanation for why we haven't encountered intelligent alien civilizations?
+	- Interesting [Manifold market](https://manifold.markets/RobertCousineau/will-mitochondrial-endosymbiosis-be?r=SGVpZGlIdWFuZw) that comes from this: Will "mitochondrial endosymbiosis" be considered the great filter in the fermi paradox by 2050?
+I.e. could mitrochondrial endosymbiosis (rare evolutionary event) be the dominant explanation for why we haven't encountered intelligent alien civilizations?
 If not, what *will* the most promising explanation be?
 #### Papers
 - Achieving optical transparency in live animals with absorbing molecules ([pdf](https://www.science.org/doi/pdf/10.1126/science.adm6869))
 	- tl;dr dye from Doritos makes tissues transparent!
 Useful for *in vivo* imaging